pnzr00t/remove-text-from-image/README.md

-# remove-text-from-image with Python from scratch
+# Remove Text From Image With Python From Scratch

 ## How does it work?
 Steps: